Jab1718/credit-risk-scoring/README.md

 ## Data

 The training and test datasets are sourced from the **[Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk)** competition on Kaggle.
+"Without using Bureau datasets "

 **20 input features:**